Expected Progress Toward the Ph.D. in ACO

 • ISyE: Accepted to a top tier conference/symposia. (*)

-In subsequent years students are expected to devote their efforts toward completing the dissertation.
-The expectation is that ACO students should complete their work in approximately five years.
+In subsequent years, students are expected to devote their efforts toward completing the dissertation.
+The expectation is that ACO students should complete their degree in approximately five years.
 The quality of the dissertation is expected to meet the following specifications based on the respective field of study:

 • CS: One or two papers accepted by top conferences and the corresponding articles submitted to top journals.